Award Citation:

 (b) Impact of the contributions in the field concerned:

-Basic research, his work involves understanding fundamental theoretical problems in his area of research
+understanding fundamental theoretical problems in his area of research

 Places where work of last 5 years has been referred/ cited in Books, Reviews: